ohdsi-studies/MyositisNetworkStudy/README.md

 The Coordinating site is currently in the process of obtaining IRB approval through the Johns Hopkins Medicine IRB.
 The JHU Application is IRB00373992 and the JHU PI is Dr. Christopher Mecoli, MD.
 Participating data partners should ensure that ethics board or IRB approval has been obtained as appropriate.

-### Notes:

-1. All site-dependent variables are configured at the 'env setup' section of the R/CodeToRun.R script.
-Please edit those variables according to your site's database needs.
-The values  used by the coordinating study team at JHU have been preserved as a reference.
-2. This script assumes that you have RTools and Java setup to run HADES  packages.
-[See the instructions from Hades](https://ohdsi.github.io/Hades/rSetup.html).
-3. The use of either a container or renv is recommended, but not included in the script.
-Packages will be installed as part of this package.
-Please ensure that you are in an isolated R environment before executing if needed.
-4. After the study package has been executed, a /results folder and results.zip  file will be created.
-Please inspect these files to ensure that the contents do   not contain any patient data (they normally should not!) and submit results.zip   using the OneDrive link provided to you.
-If you need a OneDrive link, please contact the study team.
-The study team will be notified once files are received.
-5. Please reach out to the study team with any questions or concerns.

 ### To participate in this network study:
  1. Review the study protocol found in the documents directory and ensure that your site meets the inclusion criteria.
  2. Contact the study team for a submission link.
+ 3. Follow [these instructions](https://ohdsi.github.io/Hades/rSetup.html) for setting up your R environment, including RTools, devtools, renv, and Java.
  3. Clone the repository `git clone https://github.com/ohdsi-studies/MyositisNetworkStudy.git` or using the RStudio GUI.
+ 4. Open your study package in RStudio.
+Use `renv::restore()` to install dependencies.
+Tip: On windows UNC paths, Sys.setenv(R_INSTALL_STAGED = FALSE) my be useful if encountering permission denied errors while installing dependencies using renv.
- 4. In RStudio, select 'Build' then 'Install and Restart' to build the package.
+ 4. In RStudio, select 'Build' then 'Load all' to build the package and load it into memory using devtools.
- 5. Modify the 'env setup' section of the RunMe.R script to connect to your CDM and set metadata for the execution.
+ 5. Modify the 'env setup' section of the `extra/CodeToRun.R` script to connect to your CDM and set metadata for the execution.
 A file zip file with the results and meta data will be created
  6. Submit the generated zip file to the coordinating study team using the OneDrive link provided.